(B) Significant Accounting policies

 v.
 De recognition

-A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
-When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de recognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognized in the statement of profit and loss.
+A financial liability is derecognized when the obligation is discharged, cancelled, or expires.
+Replacement or substantial modification of terms with the same lender is treated as derecognition of the original liability and recognition of a new one.
+The difference in carrying amounts is recognized in the statement of profit and loss.

 • Off-setting of financial instruments

-Financial assets and financial liabilities are offset and the net amount is reported in the standalone balance sheet if there is a currently enforceable legal right to offset the recognized amounts and there is an intention to settle on a net basis, to realize the assets and settle the liabilities simultaneously.
+Financial assets and liabilities are offset in the standalone balance sheet when there is a legally enforceable right to offset and an intention to settle net or simultaneously realize the assets and settle the liabilities.

-The Chief Operational Decision Maker monitors the operating results of its business Segments separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on profit or loss and is measured consistently with profit or loss in the financial statements.
+The Chief Operational Decision Maker reviews segment results separately for resource allocation and performance assessment, based on profit or loss, consistent with financial statements.

 |